 Joshua wasn’t standing on Mars and watching the Earth spin.
 If that were the case, perhaps Joshua would have said, “and the Earth slowed in its spin, and it remained daylight longer.”
 But that would have been silly to say from his point of view on Earth, and I don’t know anyone who says, “meet me when the Earth spins to the point the sun is visible.”
 Instead, we say, “meet me at sunrise.”

-Once again, this is not a SCIENCE STATEMENT.
-It is an observational statement, and it is 100% accurate observationally.
+Once again, this is not a SCIENTIFIC STATEMENT.
+It is an observational statement, and it is 100% accurate from our viewpoint.
 The Bible is not making a case that the Earth is flat or the sun revolves around the Earth.
 It is only illustrating what happened from Joshua’s point of reference.